adlnet/xAPI-Spec/xAPI-Communication.md

 	<tr>
 		<td>define</td>
 		<td>(re)Define Activities and Actors.
 If storing a Statement
-			when this is not granted, ids will be saved and the LRS MAY save the original Statement for audit purposes, but SHOULD NOT update its canonical representation of any Actors or Activities.
+			when this is not granted, Ids will be saved and the LRS MAY save the original Statement for audit purposes, but SHOULD NOT update its canonical representation of any Actors or Activities.